About me

 In my family, self-advocacy has been mistaken for self-management.
 I do not simply take matters into my own hands.
 I stay in tune with my body and address issues as they arise.
 I use my voice as a tool to challenge ideas about black women needing to be strong all the time.
 I am vulnerable, and I don’t want to toughen up.
 I want the things around me to soften.

-This blog grows from that same place of being shaped by biology history and culture.
+This blog grows from that same place of being shaped by biology, history and culture.
 Where inherited resilience intersects with inherited inequalities.
 In these instances it becomes more clear that the body and society cannot be separated.

 I want to spend my life unpacking how our histories live in our bodies, how science and society shape each other, and just how important it is to understand both.

 Fun fact: My birthday falls on National DNA Day!
+This often makes me feel like I was quite literally born to have these passions.

 What InheritedDifference means to me?